Dixit-s-lab/Phase-II-prediction/README.md

 # Site of Sulphonation (SOS) Predictor

 # 1. Introduction
-Welcome to SOS Predictor, a tool designed to predict the potential of a query molecule to be a substrate and identify sites of sulphonation (SOS) in potential substrates.
 Sulphonation is an important Phase II metabolic reaction catalyzed by a set of sulphotransferase isoforms.
 Approximately 20 % of FDA-approved drugs undergo Phase II metabolism and thus prediction of the potential SULT substrates and SOS is essential for small-molecule drug discovery, toxicology, and chemical biology.
 The SOS Predictor leverages accessibility and reactivity-based algorithms to accurately predict substrate potential and sulphonation sites.
+The SOS Predictor is a tool which is designed to classifiy a query molecule having OH group as a substrate or nonsubstrate along with sites of sulphonation (SOS) in a potential substrates.

 # Features
 * Substrate Prediction: Determine whether a given molecule is likely to be a substrate for SULT.